Muslims Against Crusades

 Muslims Against Crusades maintain that Muslims are not "obliged to obey the law of the land in whatever country they reside".
 In 2011, the group proposed that Muslims should set up independent emirates in select cities in the UK, operating under sharia (Islamic law) entirely outside British law.
 The group suggested the towns of Bradford, Dewsbury, and Tower Hamlets in the East End of London as the possible first test beds for these entities.
 The group has often clashed with the English Defence League.
 Home Secretary Theresa May banned the group from midnight on 11 November 2011, making membership or support of the group a criminal offence.

 The group has been denounced by the Muslim Council of Britain, who described MAC as "a tiny, and utterly deplorable, extremist group".
-Many former MAC activists are currently active in the Islamist groups Millatu Ibrahim and the Tawheed Movement.

 Rallies

-MAC is responsible for a number of incidents including protests outside the Royal Albert Hall and in Kensington on 11 November 2010, when two large plastic poppies were burned during the Remembrance Day silence.
+MAC is responsible for a number of incidents, including protests outside the Royal Albert Hall and in Kensington on 11 November 2010, when two large plastic poppies were burned during the Remembrance Day silence.

 A 2010 Remembrance Day ceremony in London was disrupted by members of the organization, who were protesting against British military presence in Afghanistan and Iraq.
 They burnt large poppies and chanted "British soldiers burn in hell" during the two-minute silence.
-Two of the men were arrested and charged for threatening behavior.
+Two of the men were arrested and charged for threatening behaviour.
 One was convicted and fined £50.
 The same group planned to hold another protest in 2011 named Hell for Heroes, declaring that soldiers fighting in Iraq and Afghanistan deserve to go to hell.
 The group was banned by the Home Secretary the day before the planned protest.

 Throughout 2010 and 2011 there were various protests against the imprisonment of Muslims, with calls for their release; and calls for a withdrawal of non-Muslim forces from Muslim countries.
 There was a protest against pastor Terry Jones when he burnt a Quran (the holy book of Islam) in Florida, US on 20 March 2011.

 They applied to the police to stage a demonstration in London to disrupt the royal wedding of Prince William and Catherine Middleton on 29 April 2011, but this was not allowed.